 Although rabbits regularly groom and wash themselves, it’s important to maintain a good grooming routine to ensure their fur stays in perfect condition.

-Long-haired breeds should be groomed every day as they’re more prone to matting and getting dirty.
-Short-haired breeds should only need grooming once a week unless they’re elderly or suffer from arthritis, which can hinder their ability to groom themselves.
+Long-haired breeds should be groomed daily as they’re more prone to matting and getting dirty.
+Short-haired breeds should be groomed once a week unless they’re elderly or suffer from arthritis, which can hinder their ability to groom themselves.